StarCom21: Users

-The so-called Affiliated Systems include the same type of technology, and system parameters (Talkgroup and user ID's etc.) are coordinated with StarCom21 to allow roaming and interoperability.
-Several other agencies are considering building or upgrading to similar or compatible systems to allow roaming on the various systems.
-Those making these considerations include Cook County, DuPage County and others.
+The so-called Affiliated Systems include the same type of technology, and system parameters (Talkgroup and user IDs, etc.) are coordinated with StarCom21 to allow roaming and interoperability.
+Several other agencies are considering building or upgrading to similar or compatible systems to enable roaming on the various systems.
+Those making these considerations include Cook County, DuPage County, and others.

 Technical

-StarCom21 uses about 186 radio towers throughout the state of Illinois, many owned by state agencies.
+StarCom21 uses about 186 radio towers throughout Illinois, many owned by state agencies.
 It uses radio channels in the 700 and 800 MHz bands, all licensed to the State of Illinois.
 It uses APCO-25 9600 baud control channel frequencies and APCO-25 digital modulation.

 Trunked Radio

-Using the trunked radio system technology that shares and reuses radio channels, the system is capable of handling thousands of individual Talkgroups and radio ID's.
-Since most radios are only transmitting a small percentage of the time, the channels are shared among many users.
+Using the trunked radio system technology that shares and reuses radio channels, the system can handle thousands of individual Talkgroups and radio IDs.
+Since most radios only transmit a small percentage of the time, the channels are shared among many users.
 The same radio frequency may be used at many sites throughout the state.

-Of the many individual tower sites there are simulcast groups covering the Chicago, St. Louis, Peoria and Rockford metro areas.
+Of the many individual tower sites, simulcast groups cover the Chicago, St. Louis, Peoria and Rockford metro areas.
 These simulcast sites allow for better coverage over a large area by transmitting the same conversation on the same frequencies at each tower in the simulcast site.